-The LSAT® is a four-section test administered online through LSAC LawHub® and live remote-proctored by ProctorU.
+The LSAT® is a four-section test that is administered through LSAC LawHub® and live remote-proctored via ProctorU.
 You can take the LSAT at home, or in another quiet, well-lit, private space.

 Timeline: Before your administration’s assistance request deadline